Aggron Best Moveset

 2 encounter spots for Aggron at moderate rates starting from endgame routes.
 Best and Earliest sort options below help narrow down your approach based on odds vs. Accessibility.

-Aggron has a 530 base stat total and ranks as C-Tier: a situational pick that fills a niche.
+Aggron has a 530 base stat total and ranks as B-Tier: a solid choice for the right team.
 It works best as a balanced.
 Base 180 Defense is where it shines.

 Aggron's biggest threats include Machamp (Fighting), Golem (Ground), and Swampert (Water), all carrying super-effective STAB moves.
 Machamp is the most dangerous since Fighting moves deal 4x damage.
 Aggron has enough bulk to absorb a hit, but don't push the matchup.
 Pivot to a teammate that resists.